Getting Started

 • If the RPCs field is empty in the environment, it is ignored and the configuration file's value is preserved.

-• If the RPCs field is empty in the final configuration (after merging), the configuration will be rejected.
+• If the RPCs field is empty in the final configuration (after merging), the chain is treated as it would be if it were disabled.

 Services (API, Scraper, Monitor, IPFS)